top of page

 Vibrating Style

 There are quite a few of these on the market now.
-I don't think they offer much extra benefits, because they are treating too large an area of muscle at once for the vibration to have an effect.
+I don't think they offer many extra benefits, because they are treating too large an area of muscle at once for the vibration to have an effect.
 You can see here on my Recovery Product Rundown that I do think vibrating balls can be helpful, and that's because the treatment area is far smaller.
 That said, if you don't already own a foam roller, and have the extra cash, they do feel good!
-A contoured vibrating foam roller might be helpful for your back, but I haven't seen one yet.
+A contoured vibrating foam roller might be helpful for your back, but I haven't seen one of those yet.

 How to Use

 Just roll!
-Start with fast and light strokes over the entire muscle, at different angles.
+Start with faster and lighter strokes over the entire muscle, at different angles.
 Then slow down a bit and add a bit more pressure.
-You can also experiment with moving the joint below the area you're rolling through it's range of motion, in order to get the muscle into different positions and states of contraction.
+You can also experiment with moving the joint below the area you're rolling through its range of motion, in order to get the muscle into different positions and states of contraction.
 Stay away from bones!
-I like to start with my feet, then move up through my lower legs and quads into my hips and glutes.
-In general I personally don't get much effect from foam rolling my hamstrings, so I use other tools.
-If you need to foam roll your hamstrings, you can sometimes do it by using the roller on the edge of a coffee table or some other elevated surface, in order to let your knee bend and relax the hamstring.
+I recommend starting with your feet, then move upward from there.

 Afterward, follow the After Treatment section at the bottom.